 I remember the day like it was yesterday.

 My husband and I had been married for less than a month when the day came for him to leave for Basic Training.
 It was heartbreaking.
 I was pining away for Family Day–we both were.
 Those 9 weeks of training were the longest we had ever been apart (we lived 8 miles apart before we were married).
-When Family Day rolled around, I flew across four states just for the occasion.
+When our Basic Training Family Day rolled around, I flew across four states just for the occasion.
 And it was TOTALLY worth it!
 (Side note: 4 modes of transportation was a lot though–I recommend simplifying if you can. haha)

 There are quite a few things to share about Family Day, but let me start out with a quick disclaimer.
 Each battalion may vary in their Family Day procedures a little bit.
 The following information is all based on my personal experience.
 While it might not be identical to the Family Day of your soldier’s battalion, you can expect something similar!
-One more quick note: sometimes the day before graduation is dubbed Family Day, but that is not the Family Day I am discussing here.
+One more quick note: sometimes the day before graduation is dubbed Family Day.
+However, that is not the Family Day I am discussing here.
 That’s part of graduation weekend activities.
 Here we are talking about the Family Day that takes place in the middle of your soldier’s training cycle.

-What Family Day is:
+What Basic Training Family Day Is:

-Family Day is essentially a weekend break for your soldier.
+Basic Training Family Day is essentially a weekend break for your soldier.
 It is designed for family (and friends) to get the opportunity to spend time with their soldier-in-training.
 It’s gives your soldier a breath of fresh air and some quality time outside of the platoon.

-What Family Day is not:
+What Basic Training Family Day is Not:

 It is not a two-day pass of freedom for your soldier.
 (Unfortunately!)
 He will have many, many, many rules to follow while he is spending time away from his training area.
 While he won’t have to physically train at all during the Family Day weekend, he will absolutely have to adhere to a (large) set of rules.
 It’s also not an overnight pass.
 That was a hard one to swallow.

-When Family Day Occurs:
+When Basic Training Family Day Occurs:

 It occurs over a weekend– meaning Saturday and Sunday.
 Usually it takes place about half-way through the training cycle.
 But not always.
-The Family Day for my husband’s company was in the ninth week of his fourteen weeks of training.
+The Basic Training Family Day for my husband’s company was in the ninth week of his fourteen weeks of training.
 If you are your soldier’s first point of contact, then you will receive a letter from the commander (that all-important letter I have referenced before) stating when Family Day occurs.
 If you are a girlfriend or friend and aren’t receiving communications from your soldier’s commander, you might be able to access the information via your soldier’s Company Facebook page.

-Who can Attend Family Day:
+Who can Attend Basic Training Family Day:

-Family Day is completely open to all family, fiancees, significant others, relatives, friends, colleagues, acquaintances, frenemies, and neighbors of the soldiers in training.
+Basic Training Family Day is completely open to all family, fiancees, significant others, relatives, friends, colleagues, acquaintances, frenemies, and neighbors of the soldiers in training.
 There are no tickets or reservations required.
 And if no one comes to spend time with a soldier, he or she can still enjoy some time away from the training area.

-The Family Day Schedule:
+The Basic Training Family Day Schedule:

 This is a brief synopsis of what mine was like: